 Tony recently sat down with Ray to discuss just why Ray felt so inclined to share his wisdom with the world and why Principles is an absolute must-read for everyone – whether you’re in the financial industry or not.
-And in this episode of the podcast, you will hear from Tony and Ray as they discuss the evolution of Ray’s career, the catastrophic mistakes he made that almost destroyed everything he built, and how the lowest points in his life taught him his biggest lessons.
-You’ll also hear Tony and Ray discuss their personal beliefs about creating a successful and productive workplace culture, and why everyone should strive to create a meritocracy and invoke “radical honesty” in their lives.
+And in this episode of the podcast, you will hear from Tony and Ray as they discuss the evolution of Ray’s career, the catastrophic mistakes he made that almost destroyed everything he built and how the lowest points in his life taught him his biggest lessons.
+You’ll also hear Tony and Ray discuss their personal beliefs about creating a successful and productive workplace culture and why it’s important for everyone to strive to create a meritocracy and invoke “radical honesty” in their lives.

 [02:50] Tony introduces Ray Dalio